kohlerb1/MouseChat/UseCaseDoc.md

 Instructor: Mrs. Lacie Stiffler

-# Case Study: Messanger Application
+# Case Study: Messenger Application

 ## System Analysis

 ## User Requirements
-Below are the features we want our messanger app to have.
+Below are the features we want our messenger app to have.
 They are separated into use cases and each have a communication diagram and activity diagram associated with them.

 ## 1) User Login
     Summary: The user is able to login to their existing account, currently only with their username.
-With a valid login, they will be taken to thier messenger app home page
+With a valid login, they will be taken to their messenger app home page

     Basic Course of Events:
         1) Student enters their username in the login page